-Celebrate our Bridge of Courage Award Recipients and the new Carole Johnson Humanitarian Award recipient.
-WOAR’s Bridge of Courage event honors people committed to our mission of eliminating sexual violence in our community.
+Bridge of Courage Reception and Silent Auction honor those committed to WOAR’s mission of eliminating sexual violence in our community.

 2019 Carole Johnson Humanitarian Award recipient:

 Tracy Davidson is the morning anchor for NBC10 News Today alongside Vai Sikahema, helping viewers prepare for their day here in the City of Philadelphia.

 Since joining NBC10, Tracy has received many accolades for her outstanding work as a journalist.
 She has received 11 Emmy Awards, including the Best News Anchor Emmy for the Mid-Atlantic Region in 2008 and 2013.
 She was recognized with Pennsylvania’s Most Powerful and Influential Women Award by the National and Pennsylvania Diversity Council.
 In 2014, she was inducted into Philadelphia’s Broadcast Pioneers Hall of Fame.
 In 2017, Tracy was awarded with the “Hero Award” from Montgomery Child Advocacy project.